-- arrangements are in place in school to support pupils with medical conditions (COP 3.66) - SEND information report is published annually (COP 6.79) - there is a qualified teacher designated as a SENDCo for the school.
-(COP 6.84)
+- arrangements are in place in school to support pupils with medical conditions - SEND information report is published annually - there is a qualified teacher designated as a SENDCO for the school.

-Our LGB works with the SENDCo and Head Teacher/head of school and the Trust in determining the strategic development of the schools SEND provision, including establishing a clear picture of the resources available in the school and there impact.
+Our LGB works with the SENDCO and Head Teacher/Head of School and the Trust in determining the strategic development of the schools SEND provision, including establishing a clear picture of the resources available in the school and their impact.
 The LGB also ensures that the school meets its responsibilities under the Equality Act 2010 with regard to admissions, reasonable adjustments and access arrangements and publishes information about this that includes specific and measurable objectives.
-(COP 6.87, 6.97, 6.90, 3.8, 1.27, 1.28, xix,xxi).

 In fulfilling its duties, the LGB will appoint a governor to take an overview of the SEND provision in the school.
-They will liaise directly with the SENDCo and the SEND team to understand the schools approach and will understand:
+They will liaise directly with the SENDCO and the SEND team to understand the school's approach and will:

-- Help to raise awareness of SEN issues at governing board meetings - Monitor the quality and effectiveness of SEN and disability provision within the school and update the LGB on this - Work with the headteacher and SENCO to determine the strategic development of the SEN policy and provision in the school
+- help to raise awareness of SEN issues at governing board meetings - monitor the quality and effectiveness of SEN and disability provision within the school and update the LGB on this - work with the headteacher and SENCO to determine the strategic development of the SEN policy and provision in the school